yggi49/obda.net/pages/about.md

 I like lean systems with no frills (the notable exception being GNU Emacs), and I have a nonsensical weakness for CLI software.
-The terminal is my default working environment, the desktop is necessary evil for graphical browsers and image editing.
+The terminal is my default working environment, the desktop a necessary evil for graphical browsers and image editing.

 ### Organizations